John E. Scarbrough, Ph.D.

 Randall Crouch, Ph.D.

-Dr. Crouch, a Senior Economist in LAI’s Boston office, received his Ph.D. in economics from the University of Houston in 2015, after earning both a B.A. and M.A. there.
+Dr. Randall Crouch, a Senior Economist in LAI’s Dallas office, received his Ph.D. in economics from the University of Houston, after earning both a B.S. and M.A. in economics there.
 His fields of specialization are Labor Economics, Applied Microeconomics, Econometrics, Health Economics and Law and Economics.
-His current research interests focus on drug and alcohol policies in the U.S. Dr. Crouch has taught economics at the University of Houston, The Village High School and Flagler College.
+Prior to joining LAI, Dr. Crouch was an Assistant Professor at Flagler College.
+He has also taught economics at the University of Houston and The Village High School.

 Jeffrey Galner, MBA